angband/angband/docs/command.rst

   a chance of failure which starts out fairly large but decreases as you gain levels.
 If you don't have enough mana to cast a spell, you will be prompted for confirmation.
-If you decide to go ahead, the chance of failure is greatly increased, and you may wind up paralyzed for several turns.
-Since you must read the spell from a book, you cannot be blind or confused while casting, and there must be some light present.
-This command takes some energy: the higher your level, the less it takes, but the higher the spell level, the more it takes.
+If you decide to go ahead, the chance of failure is greatly increased, and whether or not the spell is successfully cast, you may wind up paralyzed for several turns or draining your constitution.
+Since you must read the spell from a book, you cannot be blind or confused while casting, and, unless you are a necromancer, there must be some light present.
+This command takes some energy.

 Object Manipulation Commands
 ============================